NFL player Urschel, seeking Ph.D. in math, retires from football at 26

 "The things I love the most in this world (reading math, doing research, playing chess) are very, very inexpensive," he wrote.

-Reporting by Jon Herskovitz in Austin, Texas; Editing by Dan Grebler
+Reporting by Jon Herskovitz in Austin, Texas; Editing by Dan Grebler and Bill Trott